aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to POTX or Online App" h2="Export DOTM to POTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Word template file used to create documents with a consistent look and feel.
+It is used to store text, images, and other formatting information.
+However, it is not compatible with other applications, such as PowerPoint, which require the POTX file format.
+Therefore, it is necessary to convert DOTM files to POTX in order to use them in PowerPoint presentations.

+<h2>How Aspose.Total Helps for DOTM to POTX Conversion</h2>

+Aspose.Total for C++ is a powerful suite of file automation APIs that allows users to automate the conversion of DOTM to POTX.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these APIs, users can easily convert DOTM files to POTX.

+The process begins by loading the DOTM file using Aspose.Words for C++.
+This API allows users to load and manipulate Word documents, including DOTM files.
+Once the file is loaded, it can be converted to HTML.
+Then, the HTML can be loaded using Aspose.Slides for C++, which is a PowerPoint manipulation C++ API.
+This API allows users to create new presentations from HTML and save them as POTX files.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTM to POTX conversion while using two of it's APIs.
-Load your DOTM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTX.
+Aspose.Total for C++ is a powerful suite of file automation APIs that makes it easy to automate the conversion of DOTM to POTX.
+With its two APIs, Aspose.Words for C++ and Aspose.Slides for C++, users can quickly and easily convert DOTM files to POTX.
+This makes it possible to use DOTM files in PowerPoint presentations, allowing users to create documents with a consistent look and feel.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}